Multigrade Neural Network Approximation: Residual refinement

 A closely related line of work studies architectural and algorithmic mechanisms that promote stable optimization and progressive error refinement.
 Residual learning \cite{7780459}, layerwise or greedy training schemes \cite{6796673,Bengio2007}, and hierarchical forecasting or refinement architectures \cite{oreshkin2020nbeats,NEURIPS2023_1d5a9286,9614997} have all demonstrated empirical success in improving convergence behavior and mitigating optimization difficulties.
 Within this context, the MGDL framework was introduced empirically in \cite{Xu2023} to enhance training stability, accelerate convergence, and alleviate optimization pathologies such as vanishing gradients.
 A specialized variant of MGDL was later proposed in~\cite{Xu2025} in the form of the successive affine learning model, where each affine transformation is first learned by solving a quadratic or convex optimization problem, and the activation function is applied only after the weight matrix and bias vector of the current layer are determined.
 While related coarse-to-fine and multilevel strategies have shown strong performance across regression, imaging, integral equation and PDE-solving tasks \cite{FangXu2024,FangXu2025,JiangXu2024,Jiang-Xu2025,Xu2023}, existing analyses remain largely empirical.
 Consequently, they lack rigorous guarantees that grade-wise residuals will converge uniformly to zero within concrete neural network architectures.

 Despite promising empirical evidence for hierarchical and residual methods, none of the aforementioned approaches, including the original MGDL study \cite{Xu2023}, establishes a rigorous approximation theory that guarantees \emph{uniform convergence} in an explicit neural network construction.
-This work fills that gap.
-We develop an operator-theoretic formulation of MGDL and identifying the structural conditions under which a fixed-width, multigrade \ReLU{} architecture admits a grade-wise optimization scheme.
-We prove that this scheme produces strictly decreasing residuals that converge uniformly to zero.
+This work addresses this gap in the setting of fixed-width multigrade \ReLU{} residual-sum architectures.
+We develop an operator-theoretic formulation of MGDL and identify the structural conditions under which a fixed-width, multigrade \ReLU{} architecture admits a grade-wise optimization scheme.
+We prove that this construction yields pointwise domination of residual magnitudes, strict \(L^p\)-norm decay at every nontrivial grade for all \(p\in [1,\infty)\), and uniform convergence of the residuals to zero.
 These results provide the first theoretical foundation for MGDL as a principled framework for structured error refinement, bridging the gap between classical expressivity theory and modern hierarchical learning.

-The remainder of this paper is organized as follows.
-Section~\ref{sec:mgdl-framework} describes the MGDL framework, including the grade-wise optimization algorithm and numerical experiments that illustrate the theoretical results, as well as its practical performance and advantages over standard end-to-end training.
-Section~\ref{sec:proof:thm:main:mgdl} presents the proof of the main approximation result, Theorem~\ref{thm:main:mgdl}, which is established assuming the auxiliary one-step contraction result, Theorem~\ref{thm:main:mgdl:one:op}.
-The proof of this auxiliary theorem is given in Section~\ref{sec:proof:thm:main:mgdl:one:op}, where we develop the core technical construction underlying the one-step contraction through a detailed operator-theoretic analysis and its realization by fixed-width \ReLU{} networks.
-Finally, Section~\ref{sec:conclusion} concludes the paper and discusses possible directions for future work.